 Curator Conversations: Mark S. Melville on “Unspeakably Queer”

-We sat down with Curatorial’s very own Mark S. Melville, Chief Archivist for the E.O.
-Hoppé Estate Collection, and curator of the traveling exhibition Unspeakably Queer, to learn more about the historical context in which its photographs were taken, how they were discovered in the archive, and what the exhibition offers for audiences’ comprehension of LGBTQI+ history.
+We sat down with Curatorial’s very own Mark S. Melville, Archivist for the E.O.
+Hoppé Estate Collection, and curator of the traveling exhibition Unspeakably Queer, to learn more about the historical context in which its photographs were taken, how they were discovered in the archive, and what the exhibition offers for audiences’ comprehension of LGBT+ history.

 Working at a time when male homosexuality was illegal and notions of transsexuality were embryonic, photographer E.O.
 Hoppé was a major ally during he 1920s and '30s, photographing dozens of what we would now think of as gay, lesbian, bisexual and gender-nonconforming individuals with surprising candidness and extraordinary sensitivity.
 A century after they were made, the portraits in Unspeakably Queer are striking in their modernity and contemporary relevance.